Aakashakx/Azure_Function/README.md

 #  Azure Function CI/CD Demo

-This project demonstrates how to create, configure, and deploy an **Azure Function** using **GitHub Actions** for Continuous Integration and Continuous Deployment (CI/CD).
+This task demonstrates how to create, configure, and deploy an **Azure Function** using **GitHub Actions** for Continuous Integration and Continuous Deployment (CI/CD).
 The function fetches the USD to INR exchange rate using an external API.

 ---